panzerdp/dmitripavlutin.com/content/posts/109-avoid-hooks-mistakes/index.md

 The first thing Not to do is render the hooks conditionally or change the order of hooks invocation.
 React expects that, no matter the props or state values, the component always invokes the hooks in the same order.

-The second thing to avoid is using stale state values.
-To avoid stale state use a functional way to update the state.
+To avoid stale state values use a functional way to update the state.

 Don't forget to indicate the dependencies for hooks that accept callbacks as arguments: e.g. `useEffect(callback, deps)`, `useCallback(callback, deps)`.
 That allows you to solve the stale closures.

 Do not store infrastructure data (like information about component rendering cycle, `setTimeout()` or `setInterval()` ids) into the state.
-The rule of thumb is to keep such data into references.
+The rule of thumb is to keep such data in references.

 Do not forget to clean up your side-effects, if that's the case.

 One more nasty pitfall you can encounter when using `useEffect()` is the infinite loop.
-How to avoid it?
 Check out my post on [How to Solve the Infinite Loop of React.useEffect()
 ](/react-useeffect-infinite-loop/).

 *What other React hooks anti-patterns do you know?*